top of page

 Thérèse Fahy

-A graduate of Trinity College Dublin, a Fulbright scholar and a French Government scholar, Thérèse Fahy is a senior professor of the piano faculty of the Royal Irish Academy of Music.
+A graduate of Trinity College Dublin and a Fulbright and French Government scholar, Thérèse Fahy is a senior professor at the Royal Irish Academy of Music.

 bottom of page